-Jessica's mother presented a copy of the enrollment certificate signed by the local school official and a list of the courses being taught, and certified that Jessica was attending 25 hours a week.
+For example, Jessica's mother presented a copy of the enrollment certificate signed by the local school official and a list of the courses being taught, and certified that Jessica was attending 25 hours a week.
 Since Jessica's homeschooling meets all state requirements, she may be eligible as a student as long as all other legal factors are met.
-Teach 20 hours a week.
-Ryan's mother is homeschooling and he lives in the same state as Jessica and takes courses at the same school through home-based correspondence.
+Ryan's mother is also homeschooling and he lives in the same state as Jessica and takes courses at the same school through home-based correspondence.
 However, her mother has not submitted an enrollment certificate to the local school board as required by state law.

 In this case, if the completed SSA-1372 form does not indicate that the student is on FTA in accordance with federal regulations (RS 00205,300), then the claim must be denied (disauthorization code 41, student not enrolled in FTA) or cancelled.
 To ensure that all necessary evidence is collected, it is important to fax the SSA-1372 form to both the Evidence Document Repository for People Without Disabilities (NdRed) or EdiB and to the paperless fax number of the corresponding computer.
 If a child is also applying for disability benefits, then form SSA-1372 (“Not a full-time student”) should be written down and faxed with the disability material.
 Unfortunately, there are usually no official government grants or tax benefits available to help with homeschooling.
 However, some companies may offer group discounts to students studying at home depending on the size of the group.
 To be considered a full-time student, they must “carry a course load” which is considered full-time for day students according to standards and practices established by their state or other jurisdiction.